tjjarvinen/HKQM.jl/docs/src/guide.md

 nothing # hide
 ```

-## Solving Eigen States of a Hamiltonian
+## Solving Eigen-States of a Hamiltonian

 You need to generate initial state for Hamiltonian that gives negative energy!